Tonda (orangutan)

 Tonda (1958 – 23 March 2009) was the oldest orangutan in the United States.

 Tonda died on March 23, 2009, at ZooWorld in Panama City Beach, Florida, aged 50.

 Biography

 Tonda, short for Tondaleyo, died in her sleep at the age of 50.
-Tonda had represented the oldest registered orangutan in captivity in the United States.
+Tonda was the oldest registered orangutan in captivity in the United States.

 Cultural references

 Tonda, along with a male kitten named T.K., had earned a modicum of fame after being named the second-best animal odd couple by Animal Planet.
 The pair were also the subject of a book, Tonda and TK: Friends.